 It was either the fresh smell of an expanding vocabulary or the sweet taste of new words on my tongue.
 Or perhaps the way they moved around in my mind.
 It was the way they sounded, like soft wings flapping against the air and the effortless inspiration they stirred while teaching me their foundations.
 It was 6th Grade English, 8th Grade Creative Writing, and AP Literature in High School.
 Ms. Lang was a little woman with a big appetite for dissecting poetry and she fed us well.
 New words have always been motivational in provoking me to write.
 I would come home from school with an armful under the flap of my notebook and feast on multi-syllable honey.
 I would string sentences together that really made no sense because all I really wanted to do was use the words.
 To simile sentences on paper like hanging linen that I could sit back and watch as they dried.
 Or maybe I’ll cover myself in books and stop to highlight words I didn’t know for an added adventure.
 Crack open the mind of an author to anatomize his usage of irony.
 I was the sole proprietor of time that day, which never seemed to move as long as I was building.
 Eventually, I no longer depended on organized schooling for my fix, but pocket dictionaries and thesauruses found a home in my backpack as new words found a home in my poetry.
 To this day I look forward to different ways to use overly used words, synonyms that will give my palate something new to get excited about.

 Take the time every now and again to step back and to refresh parts of your soul that no one sees.
 Stay in your studies and send up prayers and meditation to quench the thirst of questions that no man can answer.
-Everyone laughs at faith until desperation strolls into our lives wearing a smirk and sickle in his right hand.
+Everyone laughs at faith until desperation strolls into our lives wearing a smirk and holding a sickle in his right hand.
 He is here to reap and leave the malnourished one empty.
 Everyone believes in something when the catastrophe ensues and no one is laughing any longer.
 Don’t be like those laughing at creation and yet calling on a god when things go wrong.
 Keep yourself full of hope and expectation no person can touch.
 Exercise both your body and your mind and it’ll work wonders for you in the end.
 Read books and study to nourish that beautiful mind of yours so no one makes a prey of you through philosophy and deceit.
 Sing, dance, praise and laugh like the crazy person you are.
 How dare you cloak yourself in positive vibes and radiate a smile brighter than the sun?
 Only if you keep yourself filled with light can you shine.
 Take these sips of nourishment to sustain you so that in the daily grind that is your life, while you’re busy surviving, you do not forget to live.

 It has been a while so I thought I’d take these few hours I have here to update you all.
 I have been and still am to an extent out of the loop.
 Life pretty much happened.